 It’s a very interesting and lighthearted book about the French Riviera, perfect if you plan to visit, or have visited on the past, as you may recognize a lot of the things brought up in the book, but in a joking way.

 Edith Wharton released her book and scandalized society through her tale.

 The book is a tale of romance, intrigue, and betrayal in New York in the 1890s.
 She had been a longtime resident of the South of France where she set some of The House of Mirth‘s major scenes on the Riviera.
 In that way, you might be able to recognize some of the places in the book if you’ve been to the French Riviera.

 The book is about Lily Bart, who is in need of finding a husband to help her live the life the way she had been accustomed to when living in New York’s high society.

 The Razor’s Edge by M. Somerset Maugham

 The author of this book lived on the French Riviera for more than four decades, and as such, you can expect that the books have been shaped immensely by this.
 In fact, Somerset Maugham used Antibes and its characters as the backdrop for her bookThe Razor’s Edge, which was published in 1944.

-In her book, she uses a painting language which allows you to imagine the beautiful sights and scenery of the French Riviera, and dream about the stunning south of France right from your armchair.
+In her book, she uses a painting and descriptive language which allows you to imagine the beautiful sights and scenery of the French Riviera, and dream about the stunning south of France right from your armchair.

 In the book, you’ll be able to read sentences like: